svmiller/svmiller.github.io/_posts/2023-01-10-what-log-variables-do-for-your-ols-model.md

 {% include image.html url="/images/ren-stimpy-log.png" caption="It's better than bad; it's good." width=400 align="right" %}

-I'm writing this out of necessity so that it may go into a future grad-level course about what logarithmic transformations do to your OLS model.
 When we are first introduced to logarithmic transformations, we learn they have a nice effect of coercing normality into positive real variables that have some kind of unwelcome skew.
-They become a quick fix for cases where the OLS model is sensitive to skew on either the left- or right-hand side of the equation.
-However, we often lose sight of the fact that the introduction of logarithmic transformations on one or both sides of the regression equation result in a different interpretation of what the OLS model is telling you for the stuff you want to know.
-So, I'm writing this as a simple primer for future students so that we can avoid some uncomfortable interpretations of OLS model parameters in the presence of logarithmic transformations.
+They become a quick fix for cases where the linear model summary is sensitive to skew on either the left- or right-hand side of the equation.
+However, we often lose sight of the fact that the introduction of logarithmic transformations on one or both sides of the regression equation result in a different interpretation of what the model is telling you for the stuff you want to know.
+So, I'm writing this as a simple primer for future students so that we can avoid some uncomfortable interpretations of model parameters in the presence of logarithmic transformations.
 The goal of this post isn't to litigate whether logarithmic transformations make sense as a matter of principle.
 [Sometimes they do](https://statmodeling.stat.columbia.edu/2019/08/21/you-should-usually-log-transform-your-positive-data/); [sometimes they don't](https://www.jonathandroth.com/assets/files/LogUniqueHOD0_Draft.pdf).
 The goal here is just to make sure my students understand how interpretation of the model output changes in the presence of logarithmic transformations of the underlying phenomenon being estimated.

 First, here are the R packages I'll be using in this post.